commons-app/apps-android-commons/CONTRIBUTING.md

-Thaks for considering contributing to this project!
+Thanks for considering to contribute to this project!
 Here are some guidelines for people who want to contribute their code to this software.